henderea/MemoryTamer/README.md

 * **v1.1.4:** display how long it's been since MemoryTamer last launched and fix the auto-relaunch feature
 * **v1.1.4.1:** fix the fix from 1.1.4
 * **v1.2:** Unfortunately, due to a change in the build system I use, MemoryTamer no longer supports OS X 10.7 Lion.
 I can still issue bug fixes for Lion, but all new features will require OS X 10.8 Mountain Lion and up.
+* **v1.2.1/v1.1.5:** add anonymous tracking of OS version to determine number of users on Lion

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)